 - certain types of migraine headaches

 - had a baby within the last three weeks

 - had a baby within the past month and are breastfeeding

 Tell your health care provider if you have any of these risk factors or conditions, or any other medical concerns.

 When to Call the Health Care Provider

 Call the doctor or health care provider right away if you:

-The pill does not protect against sexually transmitted infections (STIs).
+The pill does not protect against STIs.
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
 Get yearly health check-ups, including testing for STIs.